adrew25/LinGuard/README.md

 - 🕵️ **Process Scanning**: Sort of works for now, but we’ll make it smarter and snappier.
 Think of it as LinGuard’s training montage.
 - 🗂️ **File Integrity Checks**: Coming soon!
 LinGuard will make sure no files go rogue on your system.
 - 🌐 **Network Monitoring**: Also coming soon.
 LinGuard will be your digital bouncer, catching network activity that doesn’t belong.
-- 💻 **Cool UI with NiceGUI (Under search of what gui i will use)**: Because who wants to type all day?
+- 💻 **Cool UI (Under search of what gui i will use)**: Because who wants to type all day?
 Look out for a snazzy interface to make scanning fun!

 ---